kstenerud/streamux/README.md

 #### Example:

-* "Client" peer sends request ID 19
+* Peer A sends request ID 19
-* "Client" peer times out
+* Peer A times out
-* "Client" peer sends cancel ID 19
+* Peer A sends cancel ID 19
-* "Server" peer sends response ID 19
+* Peer B sends response ID 19
-* "Client" peer discards response ID 19
+* Peer A discards response ID 19
-* "Server" peer sends cancel ack ID 19
+* Peer B sends cancel ack ID 19
-* "Client" peer receives cancel ack and unlocks ID 19
+* Peer A receives cancel ack and unlocks ID 19

 If a Cancel Ack is not received, it means that either there is a communication problem (such as lag or a broken connection), or the serving peer is operating incorrectly.